vitamaxoduol/GO-HTTP-REST-/README.md

 - With the module initialized, install the Gorilla Mux package `go get github.com/gorilla/mux`
 - Create a new file called `main.go` and add the following code
 - Run the Go server: `go run main.go`
-- Included the index.html when opened on a browser and navigated and the command is entered the output will be displayed on the browser but only when using `With JSON Body Curl POST command`.
 - You can test the API using curl:
 ### Testing the API POST REQUEST
 - Using JSON body: